Tharushan/TennisPlayersStats/README.md

 There is a postman collection if you want to try this routes https://www.getpostman.com/collections/009ad0fef8e207f1704e

 You will have to define `host` env variable to `http://localhost:8000`

+The application is deployed on `https://tennisplayersstats.herokuapp.com/` so you can test directly on this endpoint